Applied Commerce Education

 Start your Own Business (1 Credit) ENTR2S

-Students are introduced to the exciting world of business and how you can become a part of it.
+Students are introduced to the exciting world of business and how they can become a part of it.
 Students will learn fundamental skills needed to start and run their own business.
-Students will develop your own business idea and put it into action.
+Students will develop their own business idea and put it into action by operating their own venture!
 This is a recommended course for the ACE diploma but many students take this course as one of their options.

 Career & Technology Studies (1 Credit) LWPR2S

-Students are introduced to Career Education in this mandatory full-credit Grade 10 course.
+Students are introduced to Career Education.
 Students are immersed in Career Exploration, Career Fair and develop computer literacy skills.
 These skills are necessary for students to enter the world of work.

 Grade 11